GeorgeD88/Spotify-QuickSaver/README.md

 for example, how you refer to a quicksave (pascal case, capital, lower, etc.) or using QuickSaver to casually refer to the app. -->

-Welcome to **Spotify QuickSave**!
+Welcome to **Spotify QuickSaver**!
 The RaspberryPi-powered Python app designed to enhance your music listening experience.
 It enables quick and effortless song saving with a quick button press, minimizing interruptions to your routine and keeping you focused.

-I found that when I was doing work while listening to a new playlist I discovered on Spotify, I would keep finding new songs I loved and wanted to save to my library.
+I found that while working and listening to a newly discovered playlist on Spotify, I would keep finding new songs I loved and wanted to save to my library.
 The problem is that switching to the Spotify app every few minutes to add songs to my library was very disruptive to my workflow.
-This drove me to create **Spotify QuickSave**.
-With QuickSave all it takes is a quick press of a button and the currently playing song gets quickly saved to your library and a previously specified playlist.
+This drove me to create **Spotify QuickSaver**.
+With QuickSaver, all it takes is a quick press of a button and the currently playing song gets quickly saved to your library and a previously specified playlist.
 If you for some reason change your mind about saving that song, you can easily undo the last save with the push of another button.

 This allows you to effortlessly save songs while you're browsing the web, doing homework, or even on a long drive.
-I actually found myself constantly needing QuickSave **_while_ I was developing it,** and I'm even using it as I write this README.
+I actually found myself constantly needing QuickSaver **_while_ I was developing it,** and I'm even using it as I write this README.

 Ready to give it a try?
 Follow the detailed guide below to get started!

-## License :penguin:
+## License :bison:
-**Spotify QuickSave** is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+**Spotify QuickSaver** is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the [LICENSE](LICENSE) file for more details.

 ## What I Learned :books:
 - Programming self-sustaining embedded systems.